We work with suppliers who have or are working towards ISO14001 - the world’s most popular standard for environmental management.

 > We measure carbon in tonnes of carbon equivalent (CO2e), based on 8 hours running time per day 7 days per week, using 2015 DEFRA Carbon Conversion factors.

-We strive to ensure that our day-to-day practices also reflect our commitment to sustainability. (link to new ‘Sustainable ways of working’ page) We’ve reduced plasterboard wastage by an estimated 390 tonnes over an 8 month period by right-sizing the plasterboard we use to build our homes.
-Also, changes made, like those in our decorative lighting across an estimated 500 UK show homes are forecast to reduce electric carbon emissions by an estimated 682 tonnes every year.^
+We strive to ensure that our day-to-day practices also reflect our commitment to sustainability.
+We’ve reduced plasterboard wastage by an estimated 487 tonnes in 2017 by right-sizing the plasterboard we use to build our homes.
+Also, changes made, like those in our decorative lighting across an estimated 500 UK show homes are estimated to reduce electric carbon emissions by approximately 682 tonnes every year.^

 The results of all of this are that our new homes are not only comfortable for you but they also minimise the impact on the world we live in too.